nblo/chargingstation-data/writeup.md

 # Overview

-The goal of this project is to dynamically model the occupancy of charging station in Germany.
-The data is gathered by with the help of the [chargecloud API](https://www.chargecloud.de/), a German E-Mobility company providing back-end solutions for Charging Point Operators (CPOs).
+The projects' goal is to dynamically model the occupancy of charging stations in Germany.
+The data is gathered from the [chargecloud API](https://www.chargecloud.de/), a German E-Mobility company providing back-end solutions for Charging Point Operators (CPOs).

-Additionally, to analyze relationship between utilization rate and the charging stations surroundings OpenStreetMap Points-of-Interest locations
-(e.g. food retailers, shopping malls, highway services) is included in the data model.
+Additionally, to analyze relationship between utilization rate and the charging stations' surroundings [OpenStreetMap](https://www.openstreetmap.org) (*abbrev.
+OSM*) Points-of-Interest  (*abbrev.
+POI*) locations like food retailers, shopping malls, and highway services is included in the data model.

+The project serves as a basis for setting up a maintainable and easily extendable data architecture and ETL-process for charging-data.

 The project consist of the following steps:
-1. Data Acquisition:
+1. **Data Acquisition**
-    - Call chargecloud API in regular time intervals and storing raw results
+    - Call chargecloud API in regular time intervals and store raw results
-    - Retrieve OSM data for the cities where charging stations are placed
+    - Retrieve OSM Points-of-Interest data for the cities where charging stations are placed
-2. Data Cleaning:
+2. **Data Cleaning**
     - Postprocess API results and transform data into flat files of master data and utilization data
     - Match POI locations to charging station locations by spatial distance mapping between the two location datasets
-3. Data Modelling and ETL process: Set up data model and ingest charging data and POI data into Data Warehouse (Redshift)
+3. **Data Modelling and ETL process**
+    - Set up data model
+    - Ingest charging data and POI data into Data Warehouse (Redshift)

-The goal of the project is to set up a maintainable and easy to extend data architecture and ETL-process for charging-data.
 Some example use cases for data model:
 - business reporting: generate utilization reports for single charging stations, cities or operators
 - BI-dashboards: Generate interactive visualizations for visualizing charging station usage
-- Predictive modelling: Use utilization data to predict usage development or determine optimal charging point locations with Machine Learning Models
+- Utilization analysis and predictive modelling: Use utilization data to examine the relationship between utilization and POIs in the charging station vicinity.
+Develop a model to predict usage development or determine optimal charging point locations with Machine Learning Models

 ## Basics

-The project contains data of electric vehicle charging stations.
-Here are a few basics to get familiar with charging infrastructure for electric vehicles.
+The project contains data of electric vehicle charging stations and charging events.
+Here are a few basics to get familiar with charging infrastructure and its terminology.

-A *charging station (abbrev. cs)* (red box) is a piece of infrastructure at a single location where electric vehicles` batteries can be recharged.
+A *charging station (abbrev. cs)* (red box) is a piece of infrastructure at a single location where an electric vehicle's battery can be recharged.

 Each charging station consists of one or more *charging points (abbrev. cp)* (blue boxes), where a single electric vehicle can recharge at any given time.